Digital-Business-Council/Access-Point/docs/appendix_B.md

  2. The business is discoverable in the Digital Capability Locator and, if the new DCP is listed in the DCL entry.

-### Basic Flow – New Participant in eInvoicing; Business chooses to use a single Service Provider for both Access Point and DCP services.
+### Basic Flow
+**New Participant in eInvoicing; Business chooses to use a single Service Provider for both Access Point and DCP services.**
  1. The business determines their requirements;

  2. The business investigates the services offered and pricing of various service providers;